BackofenLab/AxoWise/docs/journalStructure.md

 ### Data Availability
   * accession numbers stated in plaintext
   * code available upon request or not available at all
+  *
+## Molecular Cancer: IF 27.7
+### Data Availability/ Availability of data and materials
+  * accession numbers in plain text
+  * data available upon request
+  * source code not available for any publication

 **General Observation:** Most publications started adding source code from 2019 onwards